Boral Concrete Lawnton

 During our time operating the site, we’ve kept up with our obligations toward its ongoing maintenance.
 The costs associated with this are not insignificant, especially given the overall landholding we own is more than needed for our remaining Concrete operations.

-Accordingly, we have reviewed on an ongoing basis the amount of the land we actually need to retain.
+Accordingly, we have reviewed on an ongoing basis the amount of the land we actually need.
 This review has extended across many years and, in 2014, led to the sale of the site immediately to the west which is now being developed into a housing estate.

-To be able to release this land for other purposes, we’ve applied to Moreton Bay Regional Council to have the use of the site converted to General Residential and Open and Recreation Space as a Material Change of Use (MCU) variation of the Regional Planning Scheme.
-Council is assessing the application via the standard process which will include a period of public consultation about the proposal.
+To be able to release this land for other purposes, we’ve applied to Council to have the use of the site converted as a Material Change of Use (MCU) variation of the Regional Planning Scheme.
+The application is now being exhibited for public comment - see note above.

 How will this change benefit the community?

-The Moreton Bay Regional Council area continues to host a growing population with varying needs for housing.
-If approved, the site we are proposing to release for potential development could add significantly to the local housing options available to existing and future residents.
+The Council area continues to host a growing population with varying needs for housing.
+If the MCU is approved, the site we are proposing to release for potential development could add significantly to the local housing options available to existing and future residents.

 As with any new potential development, each plan for the subject land will (if our proposal is approved) need to be subject to prescribed planning processes which involve public input, allowing residents to have a say.